 - Four legal pathways exist on a continuum from least- to most-formal: (1) informal kinship + Designation form; (2) Article 6 custody or guardianship; (3) KinGAP; (4) kinship foster care.
 A Designation form is the cheapest no-court-required step; KinGAP requires 6 consecutive months of certified foster care first.

-- NYSOFA's NFCSP older relative caregiver track is federally reserved for caregivers age 55+ raising a related child under 18, under Older Americans Act § 372 (42 USC § 3030s-1).
-NY's 17 Caregiver Resource Centers include kinship coordinators and the NYSCRC Lifespan Respite voucher (~$600 first-time).
+- NYSOFA's NFCSP older relative caregiver track is federally reserved for caregivers age 55+ who live with a related child under 18 and are not that child's parent, under Older Americans Act § 372 (42 USC § 3030s-1).
+NY's network of Caregiver Resource Centers includes kinship coordinators and the NYSCRC Caregiver Respite Voucher, administered by Lifespan of Greater Rochester, at up to $600 for a first-time approved caregiver applicant.Administration for Community Living. (n.d.).
+Lifespan Respite Care Program. acl.gov.
+Retrieved Jun 24, 2026, from https://acl.gov/programs/support-caregivers/lifespan-respite-care-program

 - You will not lose Section 8.
 Adding a minor relative to an HCV household is a household-composition change, not a termination.
 Rent often goes down.
 Report within 10 business days to NYCHA or your PHA.